gonmf/dakilang/README.md

 String literals can be enclosed both by the characters `'` and `"`, and both of these can be escaped with `\`. `\` itself is escaped with `\\`.
 You can write `"'"` and `'"'`, but need to escape it if the character is used for delimiting the string: `"\""` and `'\''`.
 The character `\` is also used to denote line continuation - when placed at the end of a line, it is discarded and the line is join with the line bellow.

-Variable names and clause names must start with a letter and not end in an underscore.
-They can be composed only of ASCII letters, algarisms and underscores.
+Variable names and clause names must start with a letter and be composed of letters, algarisms and underscores.

 All whitespace outside of string constants is ignored.